patocl/ChromeExtension-Pluralsight-Autoplay/Readme.md

 # Pluralsight™ Autoplay

-This Chrome Extension is designed to **dynamically and repeatedly click buttons**  on a webpage with frequently updating content, such as in Single Page Applications (SPA).
+**Pluralsight™ Autoplay** Chrome Extension is designed to **dynamically and repeatedly click buttons**  on a webpage with frequently updating content, such as in Single Page Applications (SPA).
 It leverages a `MutationObserver` to track changes in the DOM and react only when necessary.
 Here's what it does:

 1. **Listens for DOM changes:**
 It uses a `MutationObserver` to detect when the specified button is added to or reappears in the DOM.